 Are you looking for a place to showcase your clinical hospital pharmaceutical skills?

-We have the perfect Casual
+We have the perfect Relief Full Time

-opportunity for Clinical Pharmacists
+opportunity for a Clinical Pharmacist

-located in Vancouver, BC.
+located in Surrey, BC.

 We are a collaboration of four premier health employers Fraser Health, Provincial Health Services, Providence and Vancouver Coastal health.
 We provide an integrated approach to pharmaceutical care and service excellence for our clients.
 We are committed to investing in your professional development in creating an environment where you can advance your career.
 As a Clinical Pharmacist you will work to provide the following services to our patients: